Miqueas/GTK-Examples/README.md

 make
 ```

-And you'll get all the examples compiled.
+And you'll get all the examples compiled in the folder `Bin/`.
 If you want to compile only an specific example, then run `make` with the name of the example:

 ```
 make GtkBox